zimicjs/zimic/README.md

 zimic typegen openapi <input>

 Positionals:
   input  The path to a local OpenAPI schema file.
-YAML and JSON are supported.   [string] [required]
+YAML and JSON are supported.
+                                                             [string] [required]

 Options:
       --help          Show help                                        [boolean]
       --version       Show version number                              [boolean] -o, --output        The path to write the generated types to.
-If not provided, the types will be written to stdout.                                                    [string] -s, --service-name  The name of the service to use in the generated types.     [string] [required] -c, --comments      Whether to include comments in the generated types.  [boolean] [default: true] -p, --prune         Whether to remove unused operations and components from the generated types.
+If not provided, the types will be written to stdout.              [string] -s, --service-name  The name of the service to use in the generated types.
-                      This is useful for reducing the size of the output file.
+                                                             [string] [required]
+  -c, --comments      Whether to include comments in the generated types.
                                                        [boolean] [default: true]
+  -p, --prune         Whether to remove unused operations and components from
-  -f, --filter        One or more expressions to filter the types to generate.
-Filters must follow
+                      the generated types.
+This is useful for reducing the size of the output file.              [boolean] [default: true] -f, --filter        One or more expressions to filter the types to generate.
-                      the format `<method> <path>`, where `<method>` is an HTTP method or `*`, and `<path>` is a literal path or a glob.
+                      Filters must follow the format `<method> <path>`, where `<method>` is an HTTP method or `*`, and `<path>` is a literal path or a glob.
 Filters are case-sensitive regarding paths.
-If more than one filter is provided, they will be combined with OR.
 For example, `GET /users`, `* /users`, `GET /users/*`, and `GET /users/**/*` are valid filters.
                       Negative filters can be created by prefixing the expression with `!`.
 For example, `!GET /users` will exclude paths matching `GET /users`.
+If more than one positive filter is provided, they will be combined with OR, while negative filters will be combined with AND.
                                                                          [array]
   -F, --filter-file   A path to a file containing filter expressions.
-One expression is expected per
+One
-                      line and the format is the same as used in a `--filter` option.
+                      expression is expected per line and the format is the same as used in a `--filter` option.
 Comments are prefixed with `#`.
 A filter file can be used alongside additional `--filter` expressions.                           [string]
 ```

 You can use this command to generate a service types from an OpenAPI schema file: